Waggle dancing

 Add to that, too, the fact that agriculture consumes 70 percent of global freshwater withdrawals and causes 78 percent of global ocean and freshwater pollution, and a truly unsustainable picture emerges of how we eat.

-And finally, let’s not forget that we end up wasting about a third of all the food we produce, which amounts to at least 8 percent of total global greenhouse gas emissions.
-That’s emissions we could have done without, as well as emissions from rotting food.
+Finally, let’s not forget that we end up wasting about a third of all the food we produce, which amounts to at least 8 percent of total global greenhouse gas emissions.
+That’s emissions we could have done without, as well as emissions from rotting food we waste.
 That’s why experts are stressing that the solution to food insecurity isn’t increasing food production.
-We already produce enough to feed the world; it’s our economic and social systems that need to change so we can redistribute food where it’s needed.
+We already produce enough to feed the world; it’s our economic and social systems that need to change so we can redistribute food more equitably.

-All this should feel galvanising, especially if you’re someone who thinks of yourself as someone who “follows the science”.
+Shouldn’t all this feel galvanizing, especially if you’re someone who thinks of yourself as someone who “follows the science”?
 However, until very recently there has been a noticeable lack of attention on how our food systems contribute to climate change.
 Egypt is the first COP to include a dedicated focus on food, though critics say that discussions there are at risk of being captured even further by corporate actors to the detriment of the world’s small-scale farmers.

 The cow in the room